sabre-io/sabre.io/source/baikal/upgrade.md

 3. Grab the latest Baïkal zip file from [GitHub][1].
    Make sure to use the release file with bundled dependencies, not the plain source code.
-4. Upload the contents of the zip file to the server, but make sure you *do not* overwrite the `Specific` directory.
+4. Upload the contents of the zip file to the server, but make sure you *do not* overwrite the `Specific` or `config` directories.
 Everything else may be overwritten.
-   Keep the whole `Specific` directory intact.
+   Keep the whole `Specific` and `config` directories intact.
 Baïkal needs all files, not just the database.
 5. Open the administration panel on the server.
 Usually this is something like `http://dav.example.org/baikal/html/admin/`.
 6. Follow the steps in the administration panel.